vathana-khun/particle-collision/README.md

 ### Porject Description
 I'm trying to build a particle collision simulator to learn more about computer graphics.

+Download the file and open the Particle_Generation.pde it should contain everything there.

 Some resources that I have found helpful:
 <ul>
   <li>Collision Detection: https://happycoding.io/tutorials/processing/collision-detection#rectangle-point-collision</li>